 Some companies use profit-sharing plans that hand out bonuses based on how profitable the company was.
 Gainsharing, however, gives employees a bonus based on a metric they have more direct control over, such as reducing waste or increasing productivity.

 While gainsharing and profit sharing programs both provide employees with bonuses, profit-sharing programs offer rewards based on company profitability, while gainsharing plans reward employees for achieving specific performance metrics they can control.

 In a profit-sharing program, employees receive bonuses tied directly to the company's overall profitability.
 The more money the company makes, the bigger the bonuses.
-Employees in a gainsharing program earn bonuses, too, but those bonuses are linked to specific improvements in performance, such as increased productivity, higher sales or reduced expenses.
-Both types of programs aim to give employees a stake in the success of the company, but with gainsharing, bonuses can be more closely tied to the performance of specific employees or groups of employees.
+Employees in a gainsharing program earn bonuses, too, but those bonuses require specific improvements in performance, such as increased productivity, higher sales or reduced expenses.
+Both types of programs aim to give employees a stake in the success of the company, but with gainsharing, bonuses are more closely tied to the performance of specific employees or groups of employees.

 Because profit-sharing programs depend on the success of the company as a whole, they are typically administered company wide: If the whole company does well, everyone benefits – even those who are dragging their feet.
 If the whole company does poorly, no one benefits – even those who are performing at a high level.

 Gainsharing programs can be applied company wide, but more often they're targeted toward specific facilities or units of a business.
 If a company has, say, five production plants, the workers at each individual plant might earn gainsharing bonuses based on the performance improvements at their particular facility.
 This allows employers to judge and reward employees based on parameters that the employee can actually control.

 Both types of programs encourage employees to view the company's success as benefiting them personally.
 But the psychology behind the incentives is somewhat different.